Cabbage (Juan Xi Cai)

 Key Actions: Antioxidant, Anti-inflammatory, Probiotic, Laxative, Antispasmodic, Antibacterial, Antiviral

-Medicinal Uses: Stomach pain, intestinal ulcers, acid reflux (GERD), lowers cholesterol, asthma, morning sickness, lowers blood pressure, constipation, eczema, jaundice, scurvy, headaches, obesity, stomach ulcers.
+Medicinal Uses: Stomach pain, intestinal ulcers, acid reflux (GERD), lowers cholesterol, asthma, morning sickness, high blood pressure, constipation, eczema, jaundice, scurvy, headaches, obesity, stomach ulcers.

 Also Known As: N/A